 UPDATE: The deadline for submitting a full proposal to this competition has passed and the review process has begun.
-The Science Program anticipate notifying applicants of the outcome of the competition around May 2021 with funded projects having a start date of September 1, 2021.
+The Science Program anticipate notifying applicants of the outcome of the competition by the end of June 2021 with funded projects having a start date of September 1, 2021.

 Overview of FFO-2021 – Planning for Actionable Science